harshil90956/Food-app/README.md

 ### 1. **User Features (Frontend)**

-#### **Browse Restaurants**
-- Users can explore a wide range of restaurants, view their menus, and check prices and ratings.
-- Each restaurant's page includes a list of dishes, ingredients, prices, and other relevant details.

 #### **Search and Filter**
 - Users can search for specific dishes or restaurants and filter results based on cuisine type, price range, or ratings.